ITfoxtec/FoxIDs/docs/claim.md

 # Claims

-Claims are processed first in the [authentication method](#authentication-method) and then the [application registration](#application-registration), where it is possible to decide, which claims are transferred to the next step and to do [claim transforms](claim-transform.md).
+Claims are processed first in the [authentication method](#authentication-method) and then the [application registration](#application-registration), where it is possible to decide, which claims are passed to the next step and to do [claim transforms](claim-transform.md).

 > All claim comparisons are case-sensitive.